Skip to content

 Limited Edition Fine Art Print - What does this mean?

-I produce a range of limited edition fine art prints, but what does that actually mean, and what is my approach to creating limited editions?
+I produce a range of limited edition fine art prints but what does that actually mean, and what is my approach to creating them?

 In photography, the term edition refers to the total number of prints made of a single image.
 There are typically two types of print editions: limited and open.
-Limited edition means that a fixed number of prints are produced, which makes the print more scarce, valuable, and collectible.
-Limited edition prints are marked with both their edition size and number.
-For example, a marking of 1/20 means that this specific print is the first of 20 works in that edition.
-In contrast, open editions have no limit on the number of prints produced.
+A limited edition means that only a fixed number of prints are produced, which makes each one more scarce, valuable, and collectible.
+Limited edition prints are marked with both their edition size and number — for example, 1/20 means that this print is the first of 20 in the edition.
+In contrast, open editions have no limit on the number of prints that can be made.

 When the print run is small, a print’s value is enhanced by its relative rarity.
-I've noticed that some photographers produce work in large editions (e.g., over 100), which, in my opinion, isn't particularly valuable—unless, of course, it's an iconic print by a well-known photographer of international fame!
-Generally speaking, for contemporary art to steadily increase in value, it's best to keep the edition size low.
+I’ve noticed that some photographers produce very large editions (sometimes over 100), which in my opinion doesn’t hold much value - unless, of course, it’s an iconic image by a photographer of international fame!
+Generally speaking, for contemporary art to hold or increase its value over time, it is best to keep edition sizes low.
 My limited editions range from a single print to a maximum of 40.

-To distinguish my limited editions, each print is signed and numbered, and a certificate of authenticity is attached to the back of the frame.
-These special prints are also archivally framed and use conservation glass.
-Combined with my high-quality archival printing using pigment inks and fine art paper, this ensures long-lasting quality and value.
+Each of my limited edition prints is signed, numbered, and accompanied by a certificate of authenticity attached to the back of the frame.
+They are archivally framed using conservation glass and printed with pigment inks on fine art paper - ensuring both the longevity and quality that collectors expect.

-Yes, limited edition prints can retain and even increase in value, but my advice has always been to collect art you love—and if it appreciates in value, consider that an added bonus.
+Over the years, I’ve come to see that the true worth of an edition isn’t defined by the number in the corner, but by the connection between the artwork and the person who chooses to live with it.
+Yes, limited edition prints can retain or even increase in value, but my advice has always been to collect what you love — and if it appreciates over time, consider that an added bonus.

 Back to top